paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

 # Mapper Tool Configuration Options

-The redux mapper tool accepts a set of configuration options.
+The redux-mapper tool accepts a set of configuration options.
 These configuration options can be specified either by using a `redux-mapper.json` configuration file (the preferred way) or by supplying command line arguments directly to the tool script when invoking it with *node*.

-The preferred way to configure the redux mapper tool is to create a `redux-mapper.json` file in the root folder of your project (same location as `package.json`).
-Any of the redux mapper configuration options can be specified as a member of the `config` JSON object with the argument name as the key.
+The preferred way to configure the redux-mapper tool is to create a `redux-mapper.json` file in the root folder of your project (same location as `package.json`).
+Any of the redux-mapper configuration options can be specified as a member of the `config` JSON object with the argument name as the key.

 For example, mapper tool configuration option `basePath` can be specified as `foo` either directly on the command line